l3-team/RefPhoto/README.md

 Other routes (one step use) :
 ---
+- the route /tokenEtu/add/<supannEtuId> is accessed only for authorized application (example : http://server/refphoto/tokenEtu/add/8877665544), it prints the token valid for 2 minutes (example : c4ca4238a0b923820dcc509a6f75849b) ;
+- the route /tokenPers/add/<supannEmpId> is accessed only for authorized application (example : http://server/refphoto/tokenPers/add/3007279), it prints the token valid for 2 minutes (example : c4ca4238a0b923820dcc509a6f75849b) ;
 - the route /binary/<uid> is accessed only for authorized application (example : http://server/refphoto/binary/P7279), it shows the photo of the user (according his choice if the LDAP field usePhoto) ;
 - the route /binaryEtu/<supannEtuId> is accessed only for authorized application (example : http://server/refphoto/binaryEtu/8877665544), it shows the photo of the user (according the LDAP field usePhoto) ;
 - the route /binaryPers/<supannEmpId> is accessed only for authorized application (example : http://server/refphoto/binaryPers/3007279), it shows the photo of the user (according